 What to Consider Before Leaving a Bad Internship

-Don’t dismiss an internship too soon just because your tasks include making coffee and filing.
+Don’t dismiss an internship because your tasks include making coffee and filing.
 Every job and internship comes with drudge work.
 The key is to look at the overall picture and identify tasks you can turn into learning experiences.
-If filing is just a part of your job, do it gracefully and move on to more challenging tasks.
-Switching back and forth between boring and challenging work will also help prevent boredom.
-On the other hand, if your internship is too challenging don't despair and don't take it personally.
+If the filing is just a part of your job, do it gracefully and move on to more challenging tasks.
+Switching back and forth between tedious and challenging work will also help prevent boredom.
+On the other hand, you shouldn't despair or take it personally if your internship is too challenging.

 Instead, seek out help and advice from your direct report or a colleague.